-It should be noted that in characteristic $2$ or $3$, there exist instances of geometrically normal surface singularities $(s \in S)$ over a field $K$ with the residue field isomorphic to $K$ that are klt but not geometrically klt over $K$ (Example \ref{counterexample}).
+It should be noted that in characteristic $2$ or $3$, there exist instances of geometrically normal surface singularities $(s \in S)$ over a field $K$ with the residue field isomorphic to $K$ that are log canonical (resp.~klt) but not geometrically log canonical (resp.~geometrically klt) over $K$ (Example \ref{counterexample}).
 However, in Section \ref{4}, it is observed that such examples do not occur in characteristic larger than $3$.
 To be precise, we prove the following theorem.

-\begin{mainthm2}[Corollary \ref{geometric klt}] Let $X$ be a $2$-dimensional geometrically normal variety over a field $k$ of characteristic $p>3$ and $x_1, \dots, x_n \in X$ be the non-smooth points of $X$ over $k$.
-Suppose that $X$ is klt at $x_i$ and the residue field $\kappa(x_i)$ of $X$ at $x_i$ is separable over $k$ for every $i$.
-Then $X$ is geometrically klt over $k$. \end{mainthm2}

-On the other hand, perhaps more surprisingly, we also prove an analogous result for log canonical singularities.
-A normal surface singularity $(x \in X)$ is said to be \emph{simple elliptic} if the exceptional divisor $E$ of the minimal resolution $f: Y \to X$ is irreducible with arithmetic genus one.

-\begin{mainthm3}[Corollary \ref{geometric lc}] Let $X$ be a $2$-dimensional geometrically normal variety over a field $k$ of characteristic $p>3$ and $x_1, \dots, x_n \in X$ be the non-smooth points of $X$ over $k$.
+\begin{mainthm}[Corollary \ref{geometric klt}, Corollary \ref{geometric lc}] Let $X$ be a $2$-dimensional geometrically normal variety over a field $k$ of characteristic $p>3$ and $x_1, \dots, x_n \in X$ be the non-smooth points of $X$ over $k$.